ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

 Any Complaint that involves serious injury, permanent impairment, or permanent injury to patient, user, or other person, related to the use of a Medical Data Networks LLC device.
 The event may be caused by device malfunction, deterioration in characteristics and/or performance, or inadequacy in labeling or instructions for use.
 In this SOP, “reportable event” means any complaint that has been determined to be a reportable event under applicable regulation.
 Referred to as an “MDR” in the US FDA reporting requirements, and as an “incident” or a “reportable event” in the EU, Australian, and Canadian reporting requirements.

 ## Serious Injury:
 An injury that (1) is life threatening, (2) results in permanent impairment of a body function or permanent damage to body structure, or (3) necessitates medical or surgical intervention by a healthcare professional to (i) preclude permanent impairment of a body function or permanent damage to body structure or (ii) relieve unanticipated temporary impairment of a body function or unanticipated temporary damage to body structure.
 Temporary impairment of a body function or temporary damage to body structure is unanticipated if reference to such impairment or damage is not made in the labeling for the device or, if such reference is made in the labeling for the device, the manufacturer or importer of the device determines that such impairment or damage has occurred or is occurring more frequently or with greater severity than is stated in the labeling for the device or, if there is not any pertinent statement in the labeling, than is usual for the device.
-See 21 CFR 803.3.

 ### User Communication: